Hi, I’m Gerry aka The Branding Evangelist

 Here’s how it happened!
 I now know why I preach & teach big branding the way I do.
 It all has to do with Motown music.

 Midwest raised, Michigan made, I grew up in Detroit during the golden age of what’s known as “The Motown Sound.”
 It’s been called the ‘music that changed America’ and the world beyond it!
+A great example of the American Dream.
+It taught us that what unites us will always be stronger than what divides us.

 - Unlike anything listeners had ever heard, the Motown Sound originated from and jumped out of an independent record label – a hit factory – in Detroit called Motown Records